Beginner’s Guide to Comprehensive Car Insurance in the Philippines

 Published on: September 22, 2020 .
 Last updated: April 10, 2021 Category: Car Insurance

 Owning a car entails many responsibilities.
 Before you can even drive it, you need to accomplish basic requirements such as vehicle registration and car insurance coverage.
 While registering your car is a more straightforward task, getting a comprehensive car insurance in the Philippines can get more complex.

-It requires you to do some research on car insurance, determine the coverage your vehicle needs, and choose an insurance company that offers the best deals.
+It requires you to do some research, determine the coverage your vehicle needs, and choose an insurance company that offers the best deals.
 But don’t let the process discourage your from insuring your car.
-Learn everything about comprehensive car insurance in the Philippines through this beginner-friendly guide.
+Learn everything about comprehensive insurance in the Philippines through this beginner-friendly guide.

 Table of Contents

 Let’s start with the basics.
-There are two types of car insurance: Compulsory Third Party Liability (CTPL) and Comprehensive Car Insurance (Compre).
+There are two types of auto insurance: Compulsory Third Party Liability (CTPL) and Comprehensive Car Insurance (Compre).
 It’s important to establish right off the bat that both types are equally essential.
 While it’s true that you only need to buy one, we highly recommend you to get both insurance policies to better protect you and your car.
-Let’s break down the difference between the two.

-True to its name, a comprehensive car insurance or “compre” is a more comprehensive type of policy compared to CTPL.
+True to its name, a comprehensive insurance for car in the Philippines or “compre” is a more comprehensive type of policy compared to CTPL.
 It’s not mandatory, but it is highly recommended to buy one, especially if you use your vehicle everyday.

 While a CTPL insurance protects the general public, a comprehensive insurance protects you, your car, as well as your passengers from an extended list of road-related risks and hazards.